DIPlib/diplib/changelogs/diplib_next.md

 - `dip::VertexFloat` input arguments were required to be a sequence with two float values.
   Integer values are now also accepted.

+- `dip.LookupTable.Apply()` overload resolution fixed so that a scalar input is not converted to an image.

 (See also bugfixes to *DIPlib*.)